 Tips On Mother In Law Plant Care Outdoors

-First of all, keep in mind that snake plants are all tropical evergreens and may require a bit of careful placement outdoors.
+First of all, remember that snake plants are all tropical evergreens that commonly grow from 2′ to 4′ feet tall and may require a bit of careful placement outdoors.

 The following tips will help you ensure your snake plant is happy and healthy, regardless of the species or sport.

 As a general rule, snake plants (bowstring hemp) prefer 70° degrees Fahrenheit or higher but cannot handle temperatures below 55° degrees.

 They can tolerate moderate household humidity levels and handle similar ranges outdoors but will also be okay in moderate humidity.